CGCookie/retopoflow/help/welcome.md

 Below is a list of known issues that we are currently working on.

 - Patches supports only rudimentary fills.
-- RetopoFlow does not use Blender keymap settings, including Left/Right select.
 - Starting RetopoFlow with large source meshes can be slow.
-- RetopoFlow is still in alpha for Blender versions 2.83 and 2.90